PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 two later direct calls remain expressions.
 No summary, tensor-count proxy, or reconciliation consumer is added because the positive-only owner counter already covers every mutation.

+The preceding channel-slice/pad-Mul orchestration has two ordered child results.
+The channel-slice child declares three rewrite counters and the pad-Mul child declares one.
+All four underlying rewrite owners prune only after a positive counter, so strict characterization requires ordered tuple propagation and a fixed four-key summary without a tensor-count proxy.
+Only the direct terminal invocation should stage results and summary; the callback used inside terminal slice recovery remains behaviorally unchanged.